-Following an extensive examination of its courses, instructors and facilities, Western has earned a certification from the National Automotive Technicians Education Foundation (NATEF).
+Following an extensive examination of its courses, instructors and facilities, Western Nevada College has achieved National Accreditation by the Automotive Service Excellence educational foundation.

-BUSINESS

-Business/Real Estate/Bookkeeping
+BUSINESS Business/Real Estate/Bookkeeping

 Prepare for career entry or advancement in accounting, business, management and marketing.
 Students develop knowledge, skills and abilities to succeed in today's dynamic business environment.
 WNC offers Associate of Applied Science degrees for direct entry into the business world or an Associate of Business degree that transfers to four-year institutions.